electronicarts/EASTL/CONTRIBUTING.md

 ### Pull Request Policy

-All code contributions to EASTL are submitted as [Github pull requests](https://help.github.com/articles/using-pull-requests/).
-All pull requests will be reviewed by an EASTL maintainer according to the guidelines found in the next section.
+All code contributions are submitted as [Github pull requests](https://help.github.com/articles/using-pull-requests/).
+All pull requests will be reviewed by a maintainer according to the guidelines found in the next section.

 Your pull request should: